 The Vault - Shadows Side

 As a Shadow you want to raid the Vault to claim the amazing rewards inside.
-While raiding the Vault, you steal valuable Essentia from the Immortals, by slashing your way through the Guardians andtaking down the Treasury Guard at the end.
-Raiding won't be an easy task because the Wardens can alert the Immortals to defend the Vault, cutting the raid short the raid unless you can defeat them in PvP combat.
+While raiding the Vault, you steal valuable Essentia from the Immortals, by slashing your way through the Guardians and taking down the Treasury Guard at the end.
+Raiding The Vault however is not an easy task and requires a party of 4 players to even enter.
+The Wardens can alert the Immortals to defend the Vault, cutting the raid short the raid unless you can defeat them in PvP combat.
 Coordination is key.
 Make sure you're reaching out to other Shadows to make the strongest party possible before going in.

 Raiding The Vault

-The Vault is open daily from 10:00 a.m. to 10:00 p.m. server time.
-Watch the Whisper and Dark House channels to see if anyone is looking to group up.
+The Vault is open daily from 12:00 p.m. to 10:00 p.m. server time.
+Watch the Whisper channel to see if anyone is looking to group up.
 Going in with a full party is key to success and gives you a fighting chance against the Immortals.

 Kill Wardens as fast as possible because they alert the Immortals and enable them to come kill you in the Vault!
 Wardens can only alert the Immortals once.
 Should you kill the Immortals the Wardens won't be able to return again.
 Bringing a powerful team is important as the Wardens are hard to kill quickly and the Immortals will arrive with a vengeance.
 When the Immortals enter the Vault, they do so at the beginning, so the faster you progress through the harder it is for them to catch you.